orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery
 reverse engineering, debugging, checking for consistency, validation, fidelity

+In exploration, one necessarily has to confront the problem of forgetting.

 Fidelity
 - [ ] Keep pulsing certain rays "does it continue" - is it still consistent?

+Self-imposed limitations

 - [ ] Proved in some finite space as opposed to general one.
 - [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))